telerik/xaml-docs/controls/radbuttons/features/popup-animation.md

 	![](images/radbuttons-features-popup-animations-0.gif)

-* __Slide__: The popup control slides down starting from the lower left corner of the button.
-If the screen doesn't have enough space for the popup, the sliding will behave differently according to the position of the popup.
+* __Slide__: The popup control slides down starting from the bottom border of the button.
+If the screen doesn't have enough space for the popup, the sliding behaves differently according to the position of the popup.

 	![](images/radbuttons-features-popup-animations-1.gif)

 * __Scroll__: The popup control scrolls from the lower left corner of the button.
-If the screen doesn't have enought space for the popup, the scrolling will behave differently according to the position of the popup.
+If the screen doesn't have enought space for the popup, the scrolling behaves differently according to the position of the popup.

 	![](images/radbuttons-features-popup-animations-2.gif)